su466120534/telegram-web-monitor/README.md

 - Keep Telegram Web open in a tab while monitoring
 - Check the extension regularly for matched messages
 - Use specific keywords to reduce false positives
+- Use space-separated keywords for more precise matching
+  - Example: "crypto trading" will only match messages containing both words
+  - This helps reduce irrelevant notifications

 ## Installation